 As a result, licensed mobile IoT may be the only choice for services that require concrete assurance levels, such as security and medical applications.

-The viability of mobile IoT is contingent on governments adopting a positive regulatory framework, especially as it pertains to mobile spectrum.
-This type of framework must not impose service or technological restrictions that hold back innovation.
-Instead it should be designed to nurture evolution in the capabilities of mobile networks and allow the market to decide which solutions will thrive.
+The viability of mobile IoT is contingent on governments adopting a positive regulatory and spectrum framework.
+This must not impose service or technological restrictions that hold back innovation.
+Instead, it should be designed to nurture evolution in the capabilities of mobile networks and allow the market to decide which solutions will thrive.

 International spectrum harmonisation is vital for the development of a global, affordable mobile IoT market.
-This is because it enables the development of mass-market, low-cost mobile IoT devices, through the creation of an addressable market that is large enough to support manufacturing economies of scale.
+It enables the development of mass-market, low-cost mobile IoT devices through the creation of an addressable market that is large enough to support manufacturing economies of scale.